History of chrome tanning

 Beginnings of chrome tanning: Ball of chrome-tanned cow leather from before 1920 (© German Ledermuseum, C. Perl-Appl).

 In the following decades, chrome tanning became the most common and dominant form of tanning.
 One of the main reasons why it was adopted so rapidly is that the process was much faster than vegetable tanning.
 In addition, the temperature resistance of chrome-tanned leather was an important factor in shoe manufacture.
 The vulcanization of rubber creates heat that chrome-tanned leather tolerates without shrinking.
 With chrome-tanned leather, the rubber soles could be vulcanized (connected) to the upper leather of the shoes without having to sew the sole to the upper leather.
 That was a big cost saving in industrial shoe manufacturing which is still valid today and cannot be achieved by other tanning methods.
+Another benefit of chrome-tanned leather was weight.
+Vegetable-tanned leather is stronger and heavier, but lightweight chrome-tanned leather was more popular for children's or women's shoes.

 The invention of chrome tanning coincided with the discovery of the fatliquoring (regreasing) process and also the development of synthetic dyes.
 Together these changes to the chemistry of leather production led to chrome tanning becoming the preferred method.
 Chromium salts belong to the group of mineral tannins.